-A visit to the Netherlands is never complete without experiencing the 19 authentic windmills, a unique Dutch icon, located in Kinderdijk, a little village in the province of South Holland.
+A visit to the Netherlands is never complete without personally experiencing the 19 authentic windmills of Kinderdijk, a little village in the province of South Holland.
 It was recognized as a UNESCO World Heritage Site in 1997.
 A big part of the province is situated up to 7 meters below sea level, and floods had been a major problem for the Dutch.
 The said natural hazard led the Dutch to come up with effective waterway systems.
-And so, in the 13th century, they began building dams, dikes and beautiful windmills!
+And so, during the 13th century, they began building dams and dikes with beautiful windmills.

-As you might have guessed, the village’s name literally means “Children dike”.
-It has 19 authentic windmills dating from the 1500s.
+As you might have guessed, the village’s name literally means “children dike”.
+The 19 windmills date all the way back to the 1500s.
 Wikipedia has an interesting legend as to how it all began, which involves a major flood, an onlooker, a cat and a cradle.
 Read about the story here: Kinderdijk.
-As for the windmills, there are 8 stonebrick windmills built in 1738, 8 thatched windmills built in 1740, 2 stone windmills built in 1760, and 1 built in 1521.
+Eight (8) of the 19 are stonebrick windmills built in 1738, 8 are thatched windmills built in 1740, 2 are stone windmills built in 1760, and 1 was built in 1521.
 The last one was burned in down in 1997, but restored in 2000.
 Read more factoids about the milling system here.

 Kinderdijk offers a beautiful scenery.
 Bet it’s perfect for pre-nuptial photo ops!
 There’s also a museum, workshops, waterbus, tourist vessels and other activities, plus a chance to meet the millers!
 Them you can read about here: Visit Kinderdijk.

 I really am a huge fan of Dutch innovation!
-And hospitality!
-Thanks to my aunt and uncle for hosting me and for showing me around Rotterdam and Spijkenisse. ❤ Cheers!
+And hospitality.
+Thanks to my aunt and uncle for hosting me and for showing me around Rotterdam and Spijkenisse during my first visit to the Netherlands. ❤ Cheers!